stakita/openmaps_tiler/README.md

 * viewport dimensions for output video in pixels (x and y)

 Given that zoom is fixed, and the viewport dimensions in pixels are supplied, it is a fixed ratio of pixels and therefore tiles to cover the viewport.
 With a given point, all relevant tiles can be calculated to determine the span of tiles for rendering the viewport based on the current location position.

+This offset must be retained in pixels to be valid.

+GPX data needs to be loaded.

 #### 2. Download tiles